akamolphat/myna_selection_analyses/scripts/README.md

 ## Shared scripts
 * `01_data_exploration_site_indiv_stats.R` - Plot histograms and density plots to visualise the datasets after each stage of filtering.
 * `plot_DP_hist.R` - Plot histogram of read depths.
 Used to help guide DP thresholds for filtering.
+* `baypass_C2_threshold.R` - script returns the value for the M_C2 threshold based on the percentile based on pseudo observed data.
+The value used to determine outliers in the paper is 99.999% or 0.99999.
+* `baypass_XtX_threshold.R` - script returns the value for the M_XtX threshold based on the percentile based on pseudo observed data.
+The value used to determine outliers in the paper is 99.999% or 0.99999.